ruby-mutiny/mutiny/README.md

 #### To do list
 * Consume a "diff", compute new results for impacted files, and merge into previous round of results

+    * Get incrementality.feature passing: first step is to adjust command line so that mutants are created from all described classes ("programs under test"), and not just the first program under test

     * Need a way of determining impacted files.
 The following should be a reasonable starting point:

             g = Git.open(dir)